Skip to main content

 The Preference Plugin is a more advanced and configurable version of the Cheapest Price Plugin.
 While the Cheapest Price Plugin selects the lowest-priced option/s based on defined criteria, the Preference Plugin allows you to prioritize certain options over others, even if they are not the absolute cheapest.

-This is particularly useful when using Hotel-X in multi mode, where multiple suppliers may offer different prices for the same hotel, board, or room type.
+This is particularly useful when using Hotel-X with FastX codes, where multiple suppliers may offer different prices for the same hotel, board, or room type.
 With the Preference Plugin, you can set preference rules that influence how results are ranked and selected.
+These rules are managed through the Preference App, which is already pre-installed and ready to use for you in the "My Apps" section of the Travelgate Store.

 For example, you might want to: